 4. Failure to Sort Your List by Demographic

 Organizing your e-mail list by categories and demographics can help you send targeted e-mails.
 For example, if you sell French skin care products and have recently added a line of products for beard care, your marketing e-mails will probably be more popular with your male customers.
 Other important demographics to consider include age, location, and sales history.
 If your outgoing e-mail doesn’t have anything noteworthy for a particular demographic, don’t include them in your mailing list.

 5. A Lack of Personality

-The Rebel Unicorn is a digital marketing firm providing world-class website design, email marketing, Search Engine Optimization (SEO), event marketing, demand generation, and branding strategies for companies looking to make a mark in the digital age.
-To learn more, visit our homepage today!
+The Rebel Unicorn is a digital marketing firm providing world-class website design, e-mail marketing, Search Engine Optimization (SEO), event marketing, demand generation, and branding strategies for companies looking to make a mark in the digital age.
+To learn more e-mail marketing tips, check out our other blogs on e-mail marketing or contact us today!